An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

 \subsubsection{\textbf{Type 6: Miscellaneous.}}

-The rest of the examples are all in this class, where we find the T5 generations are wrong for various reasons, but different from any of the abovementioned classes.
+The rest of the examples are all in this class, where we find the T5 generations are wrong for various reasons but different from any of the abovementioned classes.
 Most of them are isolated, wrong generations for a plethora of reasons.
-There appear to be 15 examples in this class, about 4.2\% of the studied set.
+There are 15 examples in this class, about 4.2\% of the studied set.